anushka312/umi/README.md

 A relaxing yet subtly challenging game built with **Phaser.js**.
 - ✅ Collect correct fish to score points
 - ❌ Avoid wrong fish — they stay on screen and block movement
-- 🎯 No timer, no leaderboard — just a cozy, escalating challenge

 ---